ivesh/Hotel_Hospitality_Analytics/README.md

   Track weekly and monthly revenue, occupancy rates, and ADR to quickly identify drop-offs or surges.
 For sustained low occupancy, implement targeted promotions (discounts, packages) or enhance digital marketing for underperforming periods.

 - **Channel Management:**
   Use the realization % by booking platform to shift inventory toward high-yield, low-cancellation channels.
-Negotiate commissions or offer exclusive deals where platforms are driving bookings but cannibalizing margins.[4][5]
+Negotiate commissions or offer exclusive deals where platforms are driving bookings but cannibalizing margins.

 - **Pricing Strategy:**
   Compare ADR and RevPAR trends across cities and categories.
 Adjust pricing dynamically for weekdays vs. weekends and for business vs. luxury segments to maximize yield.